Lost Your Retail Job? Check Out These Career Opportunities

-Job Outlook and Prospects: Employment is expected to grow by 7% between 2016 and 2026—about as fast as the average for all occupations.
+Job Outlook and Prospects: Employment is expected to grow by 7 percent between 2016 and 2026—about as fast as the average for all occupations.
 There will be plenty of job openings thanks to the number of people who regularly leave this field.

 Median Hourly Wages: $10.47 (combination of salary and tips)